za3k/za3k.com/archive/ultimate_archwizard.md

 - The GM will write down the 4 skills from each player as they're said aloud.
 Then the GM names 4 more skills, to round things out.
 These are now all the skills available in the game.
 All challenges will be solvable skills from the skill list.
 Any other skills (climbing?) are unheard of in your world, and you can't solve challenges that way.

 ## Character creation (part 2)
-6. **Skills** You have 4 additional skill points to spend.
+5. Write down all the skills in the skill list on your character sheet, with +0 in each.
-    - You can spend 1 skill point to improve a skill you don't have to +1, adding it to your character sheet.
-You can roll using this new skill.
+7. **Skills** You have 4 additional skill points to spend.
-    - You can spend 1 skill point to increase any existing skill by +1.
+    - You can spend 1 skill point to increase any skill by +1.
 You're an Ultimate Archwizard, so you're not limited to world-class (+2).
 Make skills as high as you want.
     - You may NOT improve the two skills your character is bad at.
     - You're welcome to add 4 new skills, just improve your existing two skills, or anything in between.